sjmiller8182/sjmiller8182.github.io/_portfolio/portfolio-BigDataLake.md

 ## Data Warehouse Overview

 Two star schemas were designed for this data warehouse: a normalized schema (3NF) and a denormalized schema (1NF).
-We investigated the performance of the two schemes in the context of this problem.
+We investigated the performance of the two schemas in the context of this problem.
 Conceptual diagrams of the data warehouse schemas are shown below.

 **Conceptual Diagram of the Data Warehouse Snowflake Schema**